Growth hormone boosters are popular dietary supplements because of their exaggerated claims and promises for quick weight loss.

 No studies have evaluated the safety of Novex Biotech GF-9 or SeroVital after long-term supplementation.
 The manufacturer has not included any information on possible side effects either.

-On the contrary, the manufacturer attempts to present the GF-9 supplement as a premium product worth $100 per month.
+On the contrary, the manufacturer attempts to present the GF-9 supplement as a premium product starting at $100 per month.
 This price is considerably more than other amino-acid supplements with similar or almost identical ingredients.

 Nutrition and lifestyle changes can indeed influence the natural HGH levels in healthy individuals, but the improvements are relatively minor and occur slowly over time.
 Your growth hormone secretion is influenced by: